 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your D.A.
-Bennett Service Experts Heating & Air Conditioning Expert will investigate other parts of your furnace first.
+Bennett Service Experts Expert will investigate other parts of your furnace first.
 Some other issues can also generate the error code, like a blocked vent or cracked hose.

-If you need furnace repair, turn to the professionals from D.A.
-Bennett Service Experts Heating & Air Conditioning to check out the fault code and fix the problem to your satisfaction.
+If you require furnace repair, turn to the professionals from D.A.
+Bennett Service Experts to check out the fault code and fix the problem to your satisfaction.

 Call us at 518-205-3324 or schedule an appointment online today.